lokalise/i18n-ally/README.md

 ## 🌍 Help translate this extension

-This extension itself supports i18n as well, it will be auto-matched to the display language you used in your VSCode editor.
-We have supported the following languages.
+This extension itself supports i18n as well.
+It will be auto-matched to the display language you use in your VSCode editor.
+We currently support the following languages.

 | Language | Maintainer | Contributors |
 | --- | --- | --- |